tyrellto/basketball-free-throw-prediction/README.md

 **TL;DR: To tackle the challenges of applying machine learning to free throw predictions from skeletal movement data:**

-1. **Improve Sample Quality**: Use data preprocessing to filter out noise and focus on relevant features; consider data augmentation to enhance the dataset.
+1. **Improve Sample Quality:** Use data preprocessing to filter out noise and focus on relevant features; consider data augmentation to enhance the dataset.
-2. **Increase Sample Size**: Employ data augmentation and transfer learning to bolster the training set and prevent overfitting.
+2. **Increase Sample Size:** Employ data augmentation and transfer learning to bolster the training set and prevent overfitting.
-3. **Reduce Noise**: Implement noise reduction techniques and collect higher quality data with less background noise.
+3. **Reduce Noise:** Implement noise reduction techniques and collect higher quality data with less background noise.
-4. **Employ Advanced Models**: Utilize sophisticated neural networks like RNNs or LSTMs to capture the complex temporal patterns in skeletal data.
+4. **Employ Advanced Models:** Utilize sophisticated neural networks like RNNs or LSTMs to capture the complex temporal patterns in skeletal data.
-5. **Access Better Hardware**: Seek funding for high-quality motion capture hardware or develop algorithms that perform well with lower-quality data.
+5. **Access Better Hardware:** Seek funding for high-quality motion capture hardware or develop algorithms that perform well with lower-quality data.
-6. **Enhance Motion Capture Techniques**: Invest in advanced motion capture technology and improve data accuracy with calibration and error-correction algorithms.
+6. **Enhance Motion Capture Techniques:** Invest in advanced motion capture technology and improve data accuracy with calibration and error-correction algorithms.

 ---